-Vancouver Get Inspired Talks is a TEDx-style event featuring inspirational speakers at the Vancouver Playhouse on October 19th in 2019.
+Vancouver Get Inspired Talks is a TEDx-style event featuring inspirational speakers.
+In November there is a Rotary Get Inspired Talks event on Granville Island.

 What are Get Inspired Talks?